-AAA (Aaa): This is the highest rating, signaling an “extremely strong capacity to meet financial commitments,” in the words of S&P. The U.S. government is given this top rating by Fitch and Moody’s, while S&P rates its debt a notch lower.
-Four U.S. corporations, Microsoft, Exxon Mobil, Automated Data Processing, and Johnson & Johnson, have AAA ratings, while S&P ranked 10 of 59 countries AAA as of October 2017.
+This is the highest rating, signaling an “extremely strong capacity to meet financial commitments,” in the words of S&P. The U.S. government is given this top rating by Fitch and Moody’s, while S&P rates its debt a notch lower.
+The S&P ranked 10 of 59 countries AAA as of October 2017.
+In 2017 Four U.S. corporations—Microsoft, Exxon Mobil, Automated Data Processing, and Johnson & Johnson—had AAA ratings.
+Today in 2020 only two, Microsoft and Johnson & Johnson, can make the same claim.

 The Changing Landscape